Skip to main content Skip to footer

 During your interview, take a few seconds to think about your response before answering.
 If you’re unsure how to answer a question, don’t panic.
 Ask the interviewer to rephrase the question and answer as best you can.

 You may be asked if you have any of your own questions for the interview panel.
-Don’t ask questions for the sake of it.
+Please don’t ask questions for the sake of it.
 Try to use the opportunity to find out about any aspect of the degree programme you’re unsure about.
-If you can’t think of any questions, you can say that everything was covered at the open day.

 After your medical school interview